Developing immersive Virtual Reality (VR) apps

 - HTC Vive

 If you have design or survey data to start with, then you have a head start.
 This can take the form of Architectural models, Product designs or Building Information Modelling (BIM).
 Once you make this data available to the VR App development team, they can optimise it for VR and agree what visual effect we are aiming for.
-This can be plain shaded walls, or fully textured marble for added realism.
+This can be plain shaded walls, or fully textured surfaces for added realism.

 The level of texturing depends on the use case.
 Showcasing an Architectural design may need the scene to be ‘dressed’ with furniture, but visualising a space to get a feel for size, obstructions & sight lines may work better with plain shaded walls.